 The Title I program will take place during regular school hours weekly.
-The 5 Title I teachers will work with homeroom teachers and our Early Intervention Program to identify students who eligible to receive Title I services in Reading and Math based on Milestone, Star Math, and Reading Inventory data as well as other formative and informal assessment data.
-The Title I Contact will coordinate tutoring services for Title I tutors to work with a small group of students in need of academic intervention.
-NFES will prioritize students in order to serve the most in need of support based on Ga.
-Milestone scores, Dibels scores, RI, STAR Math scores, as well as teacher recommendation.
-After school interventions will also be provided to students identified as at risk through the Title Thursday Reading and Math Program.
+The 5 Title I teachers will work with homeroom teachers and our Early Intervention Program to identify students who are eligible to receive Title I services in Reading and Math based on Milestone, as well as other formative and informal assessment data.
+The Title I Contact will coordinate tutoring services for Title I tutors to work with a small group of students in need of academic intervention or acceleration.
+NFES will prioritize students in order to serve the most in need of support based on GMAS scores, Dibels scores, other relevant data and teacher recommendation.
+After school interventions will also be provided to students identified.
 Virtual tutoring will also provide homework support for students.
 Professional development and support will be provided to instructional staff to increase curriculum knowledge and provide guidance on instructional best practices.
 These programs with target students on, above, and below level to remediate and accelerate learning in areas of Math and Reading.
 The Parent liaison will support parents in engaging in and supporting their child/children's academic progress at school by providing workshops virtually, within the community as well as in the school focusing on Read, Writing, Math, and home support.
 Lunch and Learn interventions will be utilized to support learning with students in all grades with support from Title I teachers and paras.
-We will implement a writing workshop in the summer to focus on countywide initiatives.